Create Twitter ads that fit seamlessly into your target audience’s timelines to garner attention, improve traffic, and

 - How to optimize your ads

-In fact, Twitter user numbers — and its engagement rates — are growing.
-Whether you’re already aboard the Twitter Ads campaign train or just want to know more, let’s dive into the info you need to succeed on Twitter in 2021.
+In fact, Twitter user numbers — and engagement rates — are growing.
+Whether you’re already aboard the Twitter Ads campaign train or just want to know more, let’s dive into the info you need to succeed on Twitter in 2022.

 Why Twitter Ads deserve your attention

-The popularity of Twitter can’t be understated.
-Reports show the platform has approximately 187 million daily users across the globe.
+Not only that, but reports show the platform has approximately 206 million daily users across the globe.
 When these users are scrolling, some of the tweets in their timelines may be sponsored ads or promoted content.

 A few key benefits of Twitter Ads are that they’re: